-The 1000 current ordering system /Cognos report will include:
+The 1000 report will include:

-• Number of Engines, Dozers, Water Tenders, Types 1, 2IA and 2 hand crews, with the current ordering system status.
+• Number of Engines, Dozers, Water Tenders, Types 1, 2IA and 2 hand crews, with the current ordering system of record status.

 By 1100 hours each day during fire season, GACC Intelligence offices will compile and post to the GACC Intel webpage the Daily report which documents current resource status.